Thumbscrew (torture): History

-Cochrane and McCrone, somewhat wryly, argue that the thumbscrew entered the British Isles later than the invasion of the Spanish Armada in the 16th century:
+Cochrane and McCrone argue that the thumbscrew entered Britain later than the invasion of the Spanish Armada in the 16th century:

 "It has been very generally asserted," says Dr. Jamieson, "that part of the cargo of the invincible Armada was a large assortment of thumbikens, which it was meant should be employed as powerful arguments for convincing the heretics."
 The country of the inquisition was certainly a fit quarter from whence to derive so congenial an instrument; but other accounts, as we have said, and these apparently unquestionable, assign it a later introduction...
 In the torturing of [William] Spence, Lord Fountainhall mentions the origin of the thumbikens, stating that this instrument "was a new invention used among the colliers upon transgressors, and discovered by Generals Dalyell and Drummond, they having seen them used in Muscovy."
 The account which Bishop Burnet gives of the torturing of Spence confirms the then recent use of the thumbikens. ...
 This point we think is put beyond all doubt by the following act of the privy council in 1684, quoted in Wodrow's invaluable history: "Whereas there is now a new invention and engine called the thumbikens ... the Lords of His Majesty's Council do therefore ordain, that when any person shall be put to the torture, that the boots and the thumbikens both be applied to them..."

-In the early 17th century, Italian Baroque painter Artemisia Gentileschi was subjected to thumb-screw torture during a trial to establish whether or not her virginity was forcibly taken by painter Agostino Tassi.
+In 1612 the Baroque painter Orazio Gentileschi accused his colleague, Agostino Tassi, of raping his daughter, the painter Artemisia Gentileschi.
+During the five-month long trial, Artemisia was cross-examined under thumb-screw torture.

 As late as the mid-18th century, the ex-slave Olaudah Equiano, in his autobiography The Interesting Narrative of the Life of Olaudah Equiano, documented the use of thumbscrews to torture slaves.
 During this period (mid-18th century), Thomas Clarkson carried thumbscrews with him to further his cause for the abolition of the slave trade and later emancipation of slaves in the British Empire.
 He hoped to, and did, inspire empathy with the display of this and other torture devices used on slaves.
 They were used on slave ships, as witnessed and described by Equiano and Ottobah Cugoano.

-In popular culture

-The thumbscrew is mentioned by name by Professor Moody in The Goblet of Fire, part of the Harry Potter book series, written by J.K Rowling in 1997, as a torture device, along with knives and the Cruciatus Curse.

-The thumbscrew is shown in use in various media, including The Headsman, a 2005 film about Europe's 16th-century Inquisition starring Steven Berkoff and Nikolaj Coster-Waldau.

-Another reference to the thumbscrew is seen in Scott Cawthon's 2019 augmented reality game, Five Nights at Freddy's: Special Delivery.
-The character who was seen being referenced to as Vanessa receives a message from a coworker in reference to her ordering thumbscrews to her workplace.